Clarity

 • Add descriptive alt text and click Update.

-• This retroactively updates alt text for that image wherever it's used across your site.
+• This retroactively updates alt text for that image wherever it's used across your site — making it the fastest way to bulk-fix alt text issues.

 Via the Block Editor (Gutenberg):